-Types Of The Microphones
+Types Of The Microphones For Recording At Studio

 - Dynamic mics are rugged enough to withstand all rigors during a live performance.
 When it comes to a home studio, this type is not suitable for singers who sing folks or melodic crooners, though.
-Simply, the sensitivity of the dynamic microphones is limited.
+Simply, the sensitivity of dynamic microphones is limited.

 - Condenser mics are more sensitive to withstand more severe volumes in a quiet space like the home studio.
 They are also good at handling short-burst transients.
 Nonetheless, they are more expensive and even more fragile in construction.